Refined topological recursion revisited -- properties and conjectures: Introduction

 \end{thm}

 Theorem \ref{thm:intro5} means that the $\sQ$-top recursion can be utilised to quantise the refined spectral curve $\cS_{\bm\mu,\bm\kappa}$, and we call the resulting ordinary differential operator the \emph{$\sQ$-top quantum curve}.
 Let us remark that existence of a unrefined quantum curve was difficult to prove when $\Sigma\neq\bP^1$, and it has been only recently proven in \cite{Iwa19,EGF19,MO19} (for hyperelliptic curves) by incorporating a formal transseries structure.
-In contrast, quantisation via the $\sQ$-top recursion requires no complicated technique, which is another major achievement of the present paper.
+In contrast, quantisation via the $\sQ$-top recursion requires no such complicated structure.
 Importantly, we will provide a geometric interpretation of the $\sQ$-top quantisation procedure in Section \ref{sec:interpretation}.

 As a final remark, quantisation with the full refined setting stands as an important, curious, and challenging open question.